cutefishaep/AeNux/README.md

 ## 📋 Important Notes

+- **File Requirements**: You must provide your own AeNux and plugin zip files
+- **Legal Compliance**: Ensure you have proper licenses for all software and plugins
 - **Wine Configuration**: Installation methods may vary across Linux distributions.
 Adjust instructions in `run_qt6.py` accordingly
 - **Swap Memory**: Disabling swap is strongly recommended to preserve SSD longevity
 - **Performance**: Results may vary based on hardware configuration and Linux distribution